mavolin/dismock/CONTRIBUTING.md

 If possible and appropriate you should fully test the code you submit.
 Each function exposed and unexposed should have a single test, which either tests directly or is split into subtests, preferably table-driven.

-In an effort to ease the writing of tests, we use [testify](https://github.com/stretchr/testify) for all testing.

 #### Table-Driven Tests

-If there is a single table, it should be called `testCases`, multiple use the name `<type>Cases`, e.g. `successCases` and `failureCases`, for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
+If there is a single table, it should be called `testCases`, multiple use the name `{{type}}Cases`, e.g. `successCases` and `failureCases`, for tests that test the output for a valid input (a success case), and those that aim to provoke an error (a failure case) and therefore work different from a success case.
 The same goes if there is a table that's only testing a portion of a function, and multiple non-table-driven tests in addition.

 The structs used in tables should always anonymous.